RicoJia/Accelerated-C-/github_notes.md

             4. git config --global user.name "name"             git needs your info git config --global user.email "email"
             5. git commit -m "message"                          commit with a message.
 BE SURE IT's IN YOUR BRANCH!!
+            IMPORTANT: git commit -a -m "message" saves all the hassle to git add and git commit!!
             5(Optional). git config --global core.editor "editor name"      edit the commit message